Excursions & Site Monitoring

 Excursions in 2023

-Back to Watling Street, we saw the remains of a walled Roman enclosure which was built to straddle Watling Street in around 325 CE - possible scenarios for its construction include a stronghold on Watling Street and a means of managing trade.
-Mike also posed the question of whether the enclosure became a focal point of a monastic community referred to in a seventh century Welsh poem, which described an attack by a cattle raiding party on “Caer Luitgoed” which could relate to the Roman fortification at Letocetum.
-We then visited the museum in Wall which housed an impressive selection of finds, particularly the quernstones, samian ware bowls, a glass jar and a bronze statuette of a wrestler.
+Back to Watling Street, we saw the remains of a walled Roman enclosure from around 325 CE - maybe a stronghold or a means of managing trade.
+Mike also wondered whether the enclosure became a focal point of a monastic community referred to in a seventh century Welsh poem, which described an attack by a cattle raiding party on “Caer Luitgoed”.
+We visited the museum in Wall which housed an impressive selection of finds, particularly the quernstones, samian ware bowls, a glass jar and a bronze statuette of a wrestler.

-The next part of the visit was to Lichfield, where members were free to visit whichever attractions they wanted - everyone visited the magnificent Cathedral, first built circa 700 CE to commemorate St Chad who had been Bishop of Mercia and had moved the seat of power from Repton to Lichfield circa 669 CE.
+We moved on to Lichfield to visit the magnificent Cathedral, first built circa 700 CE to commemorate St Chad, Bishop of Mercia who moved the seat of power from Repton to Lichfield circa 669 CE.
 Inside the west entrance of the cathedral was the spectacular GAIA artwork by Luke Jerram.
 Another highlight in the chapter house was the Lichfield Gospels, dated to around 730 CE and one of the oldest manuscripts in the country.
 Some members visited the Samuel Johnson Birthplace Museum - a Grade I listed building with five floors of displays including Dr Johnson’s famous English dictionary.

 On 26 July members were able to visit the excavation site at Castleton New Hall directed by Colin Merrony and supported by the Castleton Historical Society.
 Colin explained that this year’s excavation had revealed the east end of the southern range of New Hall.
 The north wall of the northern range, which had proved to be elusive in previous excavations, was also excavated.
 A Nuremburg counter token dated to 1580 CE to 1620 CE had been found in the excavations, which provided useful dating evidence.